- USFWS Midwest Home Midwest Ecological Services Home Environmental Quality Home Contact Us

 Natural Resource Damage Assessment

-The Natural Resource Trustees are proposing 14 projects to fund based on the ideas submitted by the public and stakeholders.
-These projects and the process that the Trustees used to evaluate all of the ideas we received are described in a Draft Supplemental Restoration Plan that is open for public review and comment until May 14, 2021.
-This plan also includes an environmental assessment of the expected impacts of the proposed projects.
+The Natural Resource Trustees have selected 14 projects to fund based on the ideas submitted by the public and stakeholders.
+These projects and the process that the Trustees used to evaluate all of the ideas we received are described in the Supplemental Restoration Plan.
+This plan also includes an environmental assessment of the expected impacts of the selected projects.
+The Trustees are now working with project partners to design and implement these restoration projects and will add project updates to the Restoration Projects area of this website as the work progresses.

 Presentation on Draft Supplemental Restoration Plan (Online Public Meeting, April 29, 2021)